Why it's now cheaper than ever to fly across the Atlantic

 The benefit here is that the frequent flier fans among you can still earn credits for your flights, which is rarely an option with the true low-cost airlines.

-When taking advantage of a great price with Norwegian, WOW air, LEVEL or Primera, be aware that on-board service will be limited unless you pay for add-ons.
+When taking advantage of a great price with the likes of Norwegian or LEVEL, be aware that on-board service will be limited unless you pay for add-ons.

 With the cheapest fares you won't be able to check in baggage, and there will be no free food or entertainment provided.
 But do you really need them?